Reading Time: 3 minutes

 • Café del Mar

 At the most popular restaurant in Cartagena, you can view spectacular sunsets over the Caribbean Sea while enjoying drinks or dinner.
-Café del Mar offers excellent photo opportunities thanks to the views and the massive Colombian flag on the patio.
+Café del Mar offers excellent photo opportunities, thanks to its stunning views and the massive Colombian flag on the patio.
 Make sure you book a table in advance or arrive early to ensure you get a seat.

 Planning a travel incentive or corporate meeting in Cartagena?
 Contact Gavel International for more information about our programs.